openedx/frontend-enterprise/README.rst

 Versioning and releases
 ***********************

-This library has its version automatically updated by Lerna (i.e., ``lerna version``) using semantic-versioning under-the-hood when the release is published to npm.
+This library has its version automatically updated by Lerna using semantic versioning under-the-hood when publishing to NPM.
 Lerna is configured to use independent versioning with conventional commits, as opposed to keeping all package versions in sync.

-When a PR is merged, you must manually run ``lerna version`` to create a release commit (e.g., ``chore(release): publish new versions``).
-In this commit, Lerna increments the versions in the appropriate package.json files for any changed packages, creates Git tags, and updates the CHANGELOG file(s).
+When your contribution's PR is approved/merged, you'll need to instruct Lerna to create a new release commit (i.e., ``chore(release): publish new versions``), as outlined in the steps below.
+In this release commit, Lerna increments the versions in the appropriate package.json files for any changed packages, creates Git tags, and updates the CHANGELOG file(s).

-Once your contribution's PR is approved/merged:
+To create the Lerna release commit once your contribution's PR is approved/merged, please perform the following steps:

 #.
 Pull latest changes on your local checkout of ``master``, ensuring your merged commit is included.
 It's also recommended to ensure you have the latest Git tags (i.e., ``git fetch --tags``).
 #.
 Checkout a new branch and execute ``npm run lerna:version``.
 Verify the recognized changed packages and their associated versions are correct.
 Once confirmed, Lerna will create a release commit and Git tags.